Roby131/RJ-Squared-Website/README.md

 ### `npm run deploy`

-Runs build and also deploys using gh-pages
+Runs build and also deploys using gh-pages.